Christmas with John Fahey Vol. II

 Christmas with John Fahey, Vol. II is a Christmas album by American fingerstyle guitarist and composer John Fahey, released in 1975.

 History

 This is John Fahey's second volume of Christmas music.
 His first, 1968's The New Possibility, has been one of Fahey's best selling recordings, selling over 100,000 copies.

 Takoma artist Richard Ruskin duets with Fahey on a few of the numbers.
 "Christmas Fantasy" parts 1 and 2 take up the complete side two.

 John Fahey's Guitar Christmas Book, a folio of guitar transcriptions of songs from The New Possibility and Christmas with John Fahey Vol. II, was published in 1981.
 It is no longer in print.

-A 2000 CD reissue of The New Possibility includes the entire contents of both that album and Christmas with John Fahey Vol. II.
+A 2000 CD reissue of The New Possibility includes the entire contents of both that album and Christmas with John Fahey Vol. II, except for "Christmas Fantasy - Part One".